anisul-Islam/react-documentation-master/README.md

 #### What is React?

-React is an open-source JavaScript library for building user interfaces.
+- React is an open-source JavaScript library for building user interfaces.
 It was developed in 2013 and is maintained by Facebook.
 React is known for its performance, flexibility, and component-based architecture, which allows developers to build reusable UI components and efficiently manage the state of an application.

 #### Why React / Features of React.js

+- high demand for front-end jobs
+- you can build mobile (react native), desktop (Electron) and web application
+- Electron is a framework for building desktop applications using web technologies such as JavaScript, HTML, and CSS.
+It can be used as the runtime environment for a React application.
+Electron allows React applications to run on desktop operating systems such as Windows, macOS, and Linux.

 ![React](images/Untitled-2023-10-07-1651.png)

 Here are some key features and concepts associated with React:

   1. **Component-Based:** React applications are built using components, which are self-contained, reusable building blocks for user interfaces.
-Components encapsulate both the UI and the logic associated with it.
-It helps us to create reusable components (small and isloated pieces of code using html, css, js).
+It helps us to create reusable components (small and isolated pieces of code using html, css, js).
 It helps us to render UI.
 Think about youtube's website
       - Single Page Application (SPA) allows us to render as much as we need for reducing unnecessary rendering such as loading navbar, footer etc. in all the pages
       - think about html tag and creating your own tag with react